 - Upload one photo at 5 megapixel – 1.5 MB

 - 1 hour of video call – 75 MB

 - Installing Angry Birds – 19 MB

 This, of course, all adds up.
-This handy estimator from U.S. Cellular helps you estimate your monthly data usage based on what you use your mobile device for.
 Once you’ve figured out what you might use, you can then select from the data usage plan that best fits your lifestyle and mobile usage needs.